Lexington Winter Invitational

 Put me on the email chain: email@example.com

 - I don’t think any CPs are cheating unless the aff wins that they are on the flow.
-If you have a blippy one line arg on theory, it's an uphill battle to win it since you're kind of destroying the purpose of theory.
+If you have a blippy one line arg on theory, it's an uphill battle to win it since you're kind of destroying its purpose.
+For what it's worth, I think neg ground has gotten progressively worse every year.
+Perm shields the link arguments are severely underrated.

 - I like generic CPs that are argued well with clear reasoning and aff specific CPs that are well thought out with good evidence.
-Judge kick isn't a default.
+Judge kick isn't a default unless the aff drops it after the 2NR brings it up.

 - I don’t care what the T violation is, as long as you win it.
 T is about what you justify and want for the best model of debate.
-It’s not an ethics violation.
+I don't care about in-round abuse.

 I’ll start at 28.0 and move up and down.